 But, there are several reasons why you should stand by someone suffering from drug or alcohol addiction.
 Recovery is possible: there’s hope.

-If you’re struggling with addiction support for your loved one, here are four reasons to not give up:
+If you’re struggling with addiction support for your loved one, here are four reasons not to give up:

 1. Relapse doesn’t mean failure.